arun-ajay/casino-blackjack/BackEnd/README.md

 python createDatabases.py
 python server.py
 ```
 You should see the following output on your terminal once you run your server.

-*Please note: Some systems may differ.
-For example, may have to use `python3 server.py` in instead of `python server.py`*

 ```terminal
  * Serving Flask app "server" (lazy loading)
  * Environment: production